tlegutko/dncr/README.md

 # Used libraries

-We are developing new app so we are using brand new technologies:
+We are developing a new app so we are using brand new technologies:

 * [Laravel 5.2](https://laravel.com/docs/5.2/quickstart) as backend server
 * [Angular2](https://angular.io/docs/ts/latest/quickstart.html) with [TypeScript](https://www.typescriptlang.org/docs/tutorial.html)